With annual exports totalling more than €10 billion each year, spiritsEUROPE has a vital interest in an ambitious EU trade policy which means:

 As our distilled spirits are produced from such delightful raw materials as grapes, sugar-cane, molasses, potatoes, cereals, etc. we fully share the ambition of the Commissioner to increase jobs and growth in the sector through trade.

 This series of visits started with a trade mission to Mexico and Colombia in February 2016.
 This was followed by a visit to China and Japan in April 2016.
 Lastly, Indonesia and Vietnam were visited in November 2016.
-Spirits sector representatives accompanied Commissioner Hogan on all of these visits.
+In May 2017, we accompanied Commissioner Hogan to Canada and in May 2018 to China.

 Since the signing of the Lisbon Treaty in 2007, the European Parliament (EP) has played an increasingly important role in shaping EU trade policy, bringing about more transparent negotiations and granting them democratic legitimacy.
 While it is not directly involved in negotiations it has the ultimate power of veto on trade agreements.
 For further information on the EP’s work on international trade please visit the INTA homepage.